 The mediums and methods used by Aboriginal artists today are as diverse as the ideas, subjects and geographic locations that influence and inhabit an artist's work.

 Aboriginal art is highly prized by international collectors for its beauty, and some pieces sell for hundreds of thousands of dollars.

 Indigenous art features prominently in the Australian cultural scene.
-You'll find beautiful works on display in major public art galleries − where you can admire but not buy them.
-Artworks are also displayed and sold from commercial galleries, dedicated gallery collections and co-operatives.
+You'll find beautiful works on display in major public art galleries, and artwork available for purchase in a range of commercial galleries, dedicated gallery collections, co-operatives and cultural centres.